ogarrett/ThreatStryker-docs/docs/docs/threatstryker/selfmanaged/index.md

 ---
-title: Deploying with Self-Install
+title: Deploying with Self-Managed
 ---

-# Deploying with Self-Install
+# Deploying with Self-Managed

 Deployment Architecture
 =======================